-Pretty in pink: Tokyo leads Japan as sakura cherry flowers blossom earlier than before
+Tokyo expected to be mainland Japan’s earliest bloomer in sakura season

 There has already been a noticeable impact.

-In 2023, bus tours to a famous sakura viewing spot in Fukushima, renowned for a weeping 1,000-year-old tree that is deemed a national treasure, were partially scrapped as full bloom came on a historically early April 1.
+In 2023, bus tours to a famous sakura-viewing spot in Fukushima, renowned for a weeping 1,000-year-old tree that is deemed a national treasure, were partially scrapped as full bloom came on a historically early April 1.
 This was two weeks sooner than average.

 The Hirosaki Cherry Blossom Festival in Aomori, which dates back to 1918 and has historically been held from April 23 to May 5, will begin four days earlier in 2024.
-Organisers said they are prepared to start even sooner, if the sakura blooms earlier.
+Organisers said they are prepared to start even sooner, if the sakura bloom earlier.